Bachelor of Arts/Bachelor of Education (Primary/Secondary)

-Entry into our teaching degrees is based on an indicative ATAR of 70 or OP of 13 with no additional prerequisite entry requirements.
+Entry into our teaching degrees is based on an indicative ATAR of 70 or OP of 13.
+Additionally, applicants for initial teaching courses must submit a 1,000-word personal statement outlining their non-academic capabilities.
+See education non-academic requirements for further information.
 Our education degrees are combined with a Bachelor of Arts to ensure a comprehensive foundation for our educations students in relevant discipline areas like mathematics, English and science.

 Dual qualification: graduates can work as both a primary school teacher and a secondary school teacher (in English, mathematics, modern history or geography).

 Courses are accredited with the NSW Education Standards Authority (NESA) and the Queensland College of Teachers (QCT).
 Courses have national accreditation through the Australian Institute for Teaching and School Leadership (AITSL).

 Usually, Australian teacher qualifications are recognised internationally, but students need to check with potential employers and teacher registration authorities in other countries regarding accreditation requirements.